Steven T. Byington

-Steven Tracy Byington (birthname Stephen) (December 10, 1869 – October 12, 1957) was a noted intellectual, translator, and American individualist anarchist.
+Steven Tracy Byington (birthname Stephen) (December 10, 1869 – October 12, 1957) was an American individualist anarchist intellectual and translator.

 Life

 He was born in Westford, Vermont, and later moved to Ballardvale section of Andover, Massachusetts.
 A one-time proponent of Georgist minarchism, he converted to individualist anarchism after associating with Benjamin Tucker.
 He was a firm believer in the promotion of individualist anarchism through education.
 He said "Anarchism has undertaken to change men's minds in one point by removing their faith in force" (Quasi-Invasion and the Boycott in Liberty, X, 2).
 He began a "Letter Writing Corps" in 1894 which targeted specific individuals, including newspapers, to familiarize others with the philosophical doctrine.
 He is known for translating two important anarchist works into English from German: Max Stirner's The Ego and Its Own and Paul Eltzbacher's Anarchism; exponents of the anarchist philosophy (also published by Dover with the title The Great Anarchists: Ideas and Teachings of Seven Major Thinkers).

 Byington was a cum laude graduate of the University of Vermont in 1891 and a member of the prestigious Phi Beta Kappa.
 He was considered a master of at least twelve languages, including classical languages.
 Paul specifically mentions his "some ability" in Arabic and Zulu, plus European languages.
 His writings included observations on new forms and changed usage of English words, publishing 25 articles in the journal American Speech from 1926-1946.
 However, he had a "handicap of speech" which made preaching difficult so despite his seminary training, he spent many years working as a proofreader.